juananmuxed/google-sheet-add-on-mysql-connection-queries/README.md

 ## Creating the Html in Script

-1. File > New > HTML File for every Html archive in the htmls path
+1. File > New > HTML File for every Html file in the htmls path
 2. Copy the code for each
-3. IMPORTANT: the name of the HTML archive can change, but you need to change it in the "codeAddon.gs"
+3. IMPORTANT: the name of the HTML file can change, but you need to change it in the "codeAddon.gs"

 # Credits